 DDDS became a member of the Supporting Families Community of Practice (CoP) in 2016.
-DDDS has held two statewide annual "kick-off" events with support from the national CoP team since that time in order to engage individuals, their families, case managers, and providers to become more familiar with this new person centered planning philosophy.
+DDDS has held two state-wide annual "kick-off" events with support from the national CoP team since that time in order to engage individuals, their families, case managers, and providers to become more familiar with this new person centered planning philosophy.
 DDDS now uses tools from the LifeCourse toolkit to assist and encourage individuals and their families to develop their plans in accordance with their vision for their "good life".
+DDDS continues to use its annual National CoP TA hours to engage provider agencies, service recipients, families, and other external stakeholders to continue to grow the Delaware CoP.